Wild Roots Market

 What you’ll find:

-Thoughtfully curated collection of homemade, wildcatted, and foraged delights, including:
+Thoughtfully curated collection of homemade, wildcrafted, and foraged delights, including:

 Herbal teas, tinctures, jams, and syrups

-Every item is made with care, love, and respect for the earth - perfect for those who value sustainability, craftsmanship, and unique finds.
+Every item is made with care, love, and respect for the earth - perfect for those who value sustainability and craftmanship.

 SPECIAL EVENTS - REGISTRATION NOW OPEN!